kintone-labs/kintone-ui-component/docs/document/docs/guides/format-setting-plugin.md

 ## JavaScript and CSS customization (Settings page)

-This section will explain the implementation code of the settings page.<br>
+This section will explain the implementation code of the settings page.<br/>
-Place the JavaScript file (config.js) described below in the js folder.<br>
+Place the JavaScript file (config.js) described below in the js folder.<br/>

 ***config.js***